E54C Reigns End

 And after this, after all this time, the Emperor made a decree.

 “Six years it has been since we began our expedition to subdue the East, and with the aid of Takamagahara (Heaven) we have accomplished our task.
 Of course, the other lands, those in the frontier still have not come under our rule, but where we are now is free.
 And so here we should make a vast and spacious capital.
 Let us clear the mountains and forests to build a palace, let us help the people as they live in nests or caves.
 Let us bring them laws and justice.
-And I should also, to thanks the spirits of Heaven, have children to continue the Imperial Line.”
+And I should also, to thanks the kami of Heaven, have children to continue the Imperial Line.”

 With the palace being erected it is then said the Emperor, “sought afresh” a wife.

 (I am unsure what happened to the previous wife, now I think about it after her brief mention we never see her again).
-She went by the name of Hime-tatara-i-suzu-hime, and she also was descended from heavenly deities to some degree.
+She went by the name of Hime-tatara-i-suzu-hime, and she also was descended from heavenly kami to some degree.

 Married they went on to have two children, Kami-ya-wi-mimi and Kami-nunagaha-mimi.
 And Jimmu now found himself finally decreed as the Emperor of Japan on 11th February 660BC (A date only officially selected in 1873).
-And on the same day, Michi no Omi, was given a ‘secret item’ by the Emperor which allowed him to use magic to dissipate any lingering evil spirits in the area.
+And on the same day, Michi no Omi, was given a ‘secret item’ by the Emperor which allowed him to use magic to dissipate any lingering evil kami in the area.

 He gave numerous gifts now to all those who had aided him through the years, a house to Michi no Omi, a village to Ukeshi the Younger as well as numerous other things.
 It is even said he gave gifts to the Yatagarasu for its help, and that his descendants were the Tonomori Be.
 A kind of guild who were guardians of palaces or shrines.